2010 Women's Hockey World Cup

 The 2010 Women's Hockey World Cup was the 12th edition of the Women's Hockey World Cup field hockey tournament.
 It was held from 29 August to 11 September 2010 in Rosario, Argentina.

 Argentina won the tournament for the second time after defeating defending champions the Netherlands 3–1 in the final.
+The final took place in front of a capacity crowd of 12,000.
 England won the third place match by defeating Germany 2–0 to claim their first ever World Cup medal.

 Background

 After Argentina was confirmed as host nation, it was decided to hold the tournament in Buenos Aires in a new stadium built in GEBA's grounds, but the club later refused to organize it due to economical difficulties.
 The second option had been the Jockey Club de Rosario, venue of the 2014 Champions Trophy, but the local government of Rosario decided instead to build a new stadium with a capacity for 12,000 people with mobile grandstands in Fisherton, a neighbourhood located in the western part of the city.